Weather, Climate, & Emergency Preparedness

 Flood Awareness

-Camp Safety Act Update – November 2025
+Camp Safety Act Update – April 2026

 On September 5, 2025, the State of Texas approved new legislation focused on youth camp safety in response to the tragic flash flood that occurred this past summer in the Hill Country.
 Senate Bill 1, known as the Heaven’s 27 Camp Safety Act, and House Bill 1, the Youth CAMPER Act, were both signed into law on that date.
 As a Camp Eagle family, we continue to grieve with and pray for all who are enduring great tragedy.